 Chicago Mexico Tourist and Expat Injury Lawyer

 America’s legal system affords people access to courts in the event of a negligently caused injury or death.
-The U.S. Constitution and most state constitutions provide a constitutional right to trial by jury.
+The U.S. Constitution and most state constitutions provide a constitutional right to file a lawsuit and a trial by jury.
 Access to the civil courts allows people to pursue “justice” in the form of monetary recovery.
 Although a settlement or judgment is not guaranteed, the right to pursue justice is guaranteed.

 When tourists travel into or U.S. citizens settle in Mexico, the potential legal remedies differ.
 The procedure is different and the amount recovered is typically less in the Mexican legal system.